-A personal project of mine for tracking aircraft flying around the New Orleans region.
+A personal project of mine for tracking and logging aircraft flying around the New Orleans region.
 This is accomplished by receiving the aircraft’s Mode-S and ADS-B broadcasts.

 Every aircraft is equipped with a transponder that broadcasts a unique HEX code.
 It can also can be programmed to broadcast a callsign (Ident), squawk code and altitude.
 This type of broadcast is called Mode-S. ADS-B, or Automatic Dependent Surveillance–Broadcast, is the next-gen version of Mode-S. With ADS-B, an aircraft can broadcast its’ exact latitude and longitude along with its other Mode-S data.